-Applicants must be graduates of the University of Maine System.
-Loan amounts generally range from \$3,000 to \$5,000 annually.
-Contact: Mila Tappan, Assistant Director of Student Financial Aid, University of Maine, Orono, Maine 04469.
+This low-interest loan program is available to medical students who are graduates of the University of Maine.
+Loan amounts vary depending upon availability of funds and the total number of eligible applicants.
+Contact: Student Financial Aid Office, University of Maine, Orono, Maine 04469.
 (207) 581-1324.